pingcap/tispark/docs/design/2022-07-20-insert-support.md

 DataSource V2 will split data into different executors, and we can't control it.
 This may lead to different executors writing data with the same unique key and cause data corruption.

 Another problem is about region split.
-Currently, we split regions to enable parallel write, each executor will write data to only one region.
+Currently, we split regions to enable parallel write, each executor will insert data to only one region.
 Since we can't control how to split data in DataSource V2, each executor may receive data that should be written to different regions.
 If we don't do region split, it may cause performance issue.
 If we do, region split will be done in every executor which also causes performance issue.